 The stems should be freshly cut, avoid dried out, browned, and slimy Dino Kale.

-You may want to choose between wide and narrow leaves as they both have their uses.
-If you’d like to cook the whole kale, the narrow one is the better option.
+You may want to choose between wide and narrow leaves in kale, including leafy greens such as dinosaur kale, palm tree kale, Italian kale, Lacinato kale, and Tuscan kale, as they both have their uses.
+If you’d like to cook the whole kale, the narrow one such as Lacinato kale or Tuscan kale is the better option.

 Dino Kale Production & Farming in Texas